Thomson Road Grand Prix circuit

 Thomson Road Grand Prix circuit was a former street circuit at Thomson Road in Singapore.
 It hosted races from 1961 to 1973 for automobiles under Formula Libre and Australian Formula 2 rules as well as for motorcycles.

 During the initial years, the main races for motorcycles and cars were 60 laps long.
 This was eventually refined into two separate races – a preliminary 20 lap event followed by a 40 lap event.

-The first Singapore Grand Prix of 1961 was won by Ian Barnwell in an Aston Martin DB3S while the first Singapore Grand Prix of post-independence Singapore in 1966, which also ran to Formula Libre rules, saw Singaporean Lee Han Seng win in a Lotus 22.
+The first Singapore Grand Prix of 1961 was won by lan Barnwell in an Aston Martin DB3S while the first Singapore Grand Prix of post-independence Singapore in 1966, which also ran to Formula Libre rules, saw Singaporean Lee Han Seng win in a Lotus 22.
 The final victory went to Australian Vern Schuppan in a March 722 in 1973.

 History

 In 1960, a Grand Prix was devised as part of the "Visit Singapore – The Orient Year" campaign to attract tourists to the region as well as to promote the sport.
 At that time, Singapore lacked a formal racing circuit, and as a result, a new circuit had to be found.
 The initial suggestion for a street circuit that ran through Thomson, Whitley, Dunearn and Adam Roads was found to be unfeasible due to the massive traffic disruption it would cause to residents.
 After consideration of other existing circuits, it was decided that a new circuit would be created along the old and new Upper Thomson Road.

 In 1962, Yong Nam Kee – who apparently was known as 'Fatso' due to his size – took victory in an E-Type Jaguar.
 Hong Kong driver Albert Poon – a Macau Grand Prix winner - triumphed in 1963 and 1965, although the 1964 car race was abandoned after 5 laps because of torrential rain.
 That year's race was also marred by a marshal being killed when a Jaguar flew off the track and hit him.

 On 11 April 1966, Singapore hosted its first national grand prix.
 Singaporean Lee Han Seng won in a Lotus 22, followed by compatriot Rodney Seow in a Merlyn in 1967.

 Elfin founder Garrie Cooper won in 1968, but it was New Zealander Graeme Lawrence who became the most successful driver in the history of the event with three successive wins from 1969 to 1971, the second of those triumphs coming behind the wheel of a Ferrari 246T.
 Another Australian, Max Stewart, won in 1972, with Vern Schuppan taking a March Formula 2 car to victory in the final Singapore Grand Prix of that era in 1973.